GalaxysHub/BitcoinKeyGenerator/README.md

-## Simple Bitcoin Public Private Key Generator
+## Simple Bitcoin Public Private Key Generator created in React

 ### Do not use any of the keys generated from this app.
 Especially those created from your own "random" text.